adwaitya/adwaitya/README.md

 <br  />

 ### About Me 🚀
-🌱 I’m a Full stack developer with a masters degree in Computer Application.
+- ðŸ”­🌱 I’m a Full stack developer with a masters degree in Computer Application.
-👨‍💻 I am passionate about Web Dev & I enjoy learning new things.
+-	As a software engineer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
+That's why I like to make things that make a difference.
+-   👨🏻‍💻 I’m currently working on something cool;
+-   🚀  I’m currently learning Data Structures and Algorithms on  [leetcode]
+-  Ask me about anything, I am happy to help;
 <br/>

 ### Languages and Tools: